 The Annual Preventive Visit helps your doctor provide you with the best plan of care, customized to your needs.
-Here’s why you should schedule your Medicare Preventive exam.
+Here’s why you should schedule your Preventive exam.

 You are entitled to an annual preventive visit to assess your health.
 Although this visit is not a physical, it secures you valuable one-on-one time with your primary care provider and is highly recommended for ages 65 and up.
 Plus, a preventive exam covers health concerns not always addressed at other appointments and provides you with a comprehensive health plan going forward.